 I didn’t know how to title this post; How to get rid of the boob light?
 The easy way to hide the boob?
 Removing the boob, with almost no money and very little time?
-There is no better way to title this post other than just calling it what it is; Replacing the builder grade boob light, with little or no time, effort or money.
+There is no better way to title this post other than just calling it what it is; Replacing the builder grade boob light or dome light with a lampshade.

 For those of you reading who have no idea what I’m talking about, let me show you the ugly truth.

-Let me first say that this particular light is even a step below the “builder grade boob light.”
+Let me first say that this particular light is even a step below the “builder grade dome light.”

 I won’t get into too many visual details, but “higher quality” builder grade boob light looks something more like this (if you’re one of the few that might actually want a boob light installed 🙂

 No explaining necessary, but you get the point (no pun intended- haha ok I’ll stop now).

 When my lovely home was built, they cut corners on quite a few upgrades, especially when it came to lighting.
 No joke, if the room didn’t have a fan (there were only two fans when we moved in), the rest of the lights were that ugly round “bulb.”
 That’s was ok with me, because we bought our home cheap, and you know I love a project anyway!

 This project all started in our front bathroom a few years ago.
 I found some old mini drum shades that I removed off of a chandelier.
 I got the idea that I could replace the builder grade glass drum with a lamp shade and not spend a dime!